Sumityg/Seattle_Airbnb/README.md

 The main findings of the code can be found at the post available [here](https://medium.com/@sumit.yg/analyzing-seattle-s-airbnb-listings-data-49abdc0977c8)

 # Licensing,Authors and Acknowledgement
-Must give credit to Stack Overflow for the data.
+Must give credit to Airbnb for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/data).
 Otherwise, feel free to use the code here as you would like!